BipanjitGill/Rl-Seminar/README.md

 # Proposal Template

-This is the template for proposals for Bachelor, Master, or other theses at the Chair of Machine Learning and Reasoning (Computer Science 6).
+This is the template for seminar reports at the Chair of Machine Learning and Reasoning (Computer Science 6).

 **README content:**